FlorianS4/project_4_django/README.md

 - My signup page wasn't working correctly.

-    * Added correct code institute sign up page.
+    * Added correct code institute sign up page template.

 ## Future Content
 - User should be able to like comments from other users.